 Cold water run differs from cold water start in that the system water entering the heater remains below 120°F (49°C) continuously.
 Typically, this is the case in water source heat pump applications as well as some others.
-An injector pump arrangement may be used to keep the heater loop at or above 120°F (49°C).
-An injector pump approach has the added value of being able to adjust automatically to changes in the system water coming back to the heater.
+If the system water is kept in a narrow temperature range of no more than 10°F (5°C), a permanent manual bypass can be employed and manually adjusted to achieve an inlet temperature of 120°F (49°C) or higher as adjusted at the minimum temperature in this narrow temperature range (i.e. Range 75°F to 85°F, adjust bypass with temperature at 75°F (24°C)) so that when temperature is 85°F (29°C), minimum inlet temperature would be 130°F (54°C).
+An injector pump arrangement may also be utilized to keep the heater loop at or above 120°F (49°C).
+An injector pump approach has the added value of being able to adjust to changes in the system water coming back to the heater.